C-Glick/CUDA_MR_Optical_Tracking/readme.md

 # Course Project: 3D Object Camera Tracking in VR / MR Headsets

 Simplification:
-- traseck a aruco tag in camera space and transform to world space using headt pose
+- track an aruco tag in camera space and transform to world space using head pose
 - get raw image from cameras, pass onto GPU to do the warp
 - write CUDA kernels to process the aruco code detection and tracking
 - also send headset pose to GPU with time code